beeb/beeb-li/src/lib/posts/optimizing-text-offset-calculation.md

 ### Gathering All Byte Offsets

-Since there might be duplicate offsets in the spans of all the source items, we'll ideally want to deduplicate them.
+Since there might be duplicate offsets in the spans of all the source items, we'll ideally want to deduplicate them and sort them to facilitate iteration alongside our source code content.
 The original implementation uses a [`BTreeSet`](https://doc.rust-lang.org/std/collections/struct.BTreeSet.html) which sorts the items and deduplicates them at the same time: